 The Water Utilities Department is headed by the Director of Water Utilities and is responsible for water and wastewater operations.
 The Water Utilities Department is segregated into the Water Operations Division and Wastewater Operations Division.
-Additional information about the organizational structure and staffing is available upon request from the City of Lakeland Finance Department.
-The Water Operations Division is organized under the following functional areas:
+Water Operations Division is organized under the following functional areas:

+Administration

-- Administration - Water Distribution
+Water Distribution

+Engineering

-- Engineering - Water Production
+Water Production

-Under Water Administration, the Assistant Director of Water Utilities, Chief Accountant, Water Utilities Compliance Manager, and the Water Utilities Smart Grid Systems Manager report to the Director of Water Utilities.
+Under Water Administration, the Assistant Director of Water Utilities, Fiscal Operation Manager, Water Utilities Compliance Manager, Water Utilities Smart Grid Systems Manager, and the Administrative Assistant report to the Director of Water Utilities.
 Administration is staffed by 11 full-time positions (including the Director).

 The Director of Water Utilities is responsible for Production and Distribution.
 Water Production is responsible for operation and maintenance of the wellfields, water treatment facilities, and the water booster pump stations.
-Currently, the Combee WTP has 6 certified operators and the Williams WTP has 14 certified operators.
+Currently, the Combee WTP has 9 certified operators, and the Williams WTP has 12 certified operators.
 The staff of both treatment facilities report to the Manager of Water Production who is also a certified operator.
 The total Water Production staff includes 39 budgeted full-time positions.